CodyDegraffeNiles/Cacophony/README.md

 ### Technologies
 ----
-* React and Redux for FrontEnd state management and rendering
+* React and Redux for frontend state management and component rendering
+* CSS to provide the stlying necessary for the react components.
-* Javascript to provide the logic of the FrontEnd.
+* Javascript to provide the logic of the frontend.
 * Ruby on Rails for robust backend logic and datbase management
 * Postgres for the database itself
-* Webpack and npm to bundle the Javascript Code and manage project dependencies
+* Webpack to bundle the Javascript Code and manage project dependencies

 ### Planned Features
 ----
-* Increased Styling
-* Increased User Friendliness
+* Increased Styling and User Interface
-* Increased efficienty in backened data calls
+* Increased efficency in backened database queries
+* Start a dm through seraching a username and number tag.

 ### Acknoledgments